 - Keeping your babies smoke-free during pregnancy and after birth

 Please have a read of our other safer sleep guidance for information on sleeping babies as safely as possible.

 Can I bed-share/co-sleep with my twins?

-The safest place for a baby to sleep is in a cot or Moses basket.
+The safest place for a baby to sleep is in their own clear, flat, separate sleep space, such as a cot or Moses basket.
 Sharing a bed with an adult is a significant risk for babies born prematurely or at a low birth-weight, which is common in multiples.